joonasmmp/joonasmmp.github.io/content/post/sanasto/assuage.md

 ### Mirth eli hilpeys, iloisuus

->: : gladness or gaiety as shown by or accompanied with laughter (merriam-webster)
+>gladness or gaiety as shown by or accompanied with laughter (merriam-webster)

-* a shriek of mirth (ilon kiljahdus) (sanakirja.fi)
+a shriek of mirth (ilon kiljahdus) (sanakirja.fi)

 Sana siis tarkoittaa iloisuutta, hilpeyttä, ja kaikkea iloista ja onnellista.